SO WHAT’S THE DIFFERENCE BETWEEN AN ARCHITECT AND A CHARTERED ARCHITECTURAL TECHNOLOGIST?

 1. Entry requirements

-You’ll usually need a degree in a related subject like:
+You’ll usually need a degree in architectural technology, or a related subject like the built environment.

 2. Skills required

-- the ability to analyse and present complex data
+- the ability to analyse data and read technical plans

 3. What you’ll do